MILKYWAY7399/DJ-U-BEE-v3/README.md

 ### Start Lavalink

-Place:
+Place the following inside the `lavalink/` folder:

 - `Lavalink.jar`
-- plugins
+- `plugins/`

-inside the `lavalink/` folder and start the server.
+Start the Lavalink server.

 ### Run the bot